MatthewHerbst/react-to-print/README.md

 ### `PrintContextConsumer`

 If you need extra control over printing and don't want to specify `trigger` directly, `PrintContextConsumer` allows you to gain direct access to the `handlePrint` method which triggers the print action.
-Requires React ^16.3.0.
+Requires React >=16.3.0.
+See the examples below for usage.

 ### `useReactToPrint`

 For functional components, use the `useReactToPrint` hook, which accepts an object with the same configuration props as `<ReactToPrint />` and returns a `handlePrint` function which when called will trigger the print action.
-Requires React ^16.8.0.
+Requires React >=16.8.0.
+See the examples below for usage.

 ## Compatibility